All Products

 NAS

-• Mirror vault storage capacity fees and cross-region replication traffic fees that are generated after enabling cross-region replication
+• Mirror vault storage capacity fees and cross-region replication traffic fees if you enable cross-region replication

-• NAS Infrequent Access (IA) storage read/write traffic fees generated by the backup service when it accesses NAS IA storage data
+• NAS Infrequent Access (IA) read/write traffic fees generated by the backup service when accessing NAS IA storage data

 • Fees for resources such as NAS file systems that are used after a restore from a backup point